 - 2 Directors' responsibility statement

 - 2 CEO and financial director responsibility statement

 - 3 Approval of annual financial statements

 - 3 Certificate of the Company Secretary

 - 4 Directors' Report

-- 7 Directors' Remuneration Report
+- 8 Directors' Remuneration Report

-- 10 Audit Committee Report
+- 11 Audit Committee Report

-- 11 Independent Auditors' Report
+- 12 Independent Auditor's Report

-- 15 Segment reporting
+- 16 Segment reporting

-- 19 Accounting policies
+- 20 Accounting policies

-- 31 Balance sheet
+- 32 Balance sheet

-- 32 Statement of comprehensive income
+- 33 Statement of comprehensive income

-- 33 Statement of cash flows
+- 34 Statement of cash flows

-- 34 Statement of changes in equity
+- 35 Statement of changes in equity

-- 35 Notes to the financial statements
+- 36 Notes to the financial statements

 - 73 Annexure A Interests in other entities

 - 74 Annexure B Analysis of ordinary shareholders

-The financial statements of AVI Limited have been audited in compliance with section 30 of the Companies Act No 71 of 2008, as amended, and have been prepared under the supervision of Owen Cressey, CA(SA), the AVI Group Chief Financial Officer.
+The financial statements of AVI Limited have been audited in compliance with section 30 of the Companies Act No. 71 of 2008, as amended, and have been prepared under the supervision of Justin O'Meara, CA(SA), the AVI Group Chief Financial Officer.

-These annual financial statements were published on Monday, 6 September 2021.
+These consolidated annual financial statements were published on Monday, 5 September 2022.

-The annual financial statements of the Company are presented separately from the consolidated annual financial statements and were approved by the directors on 3 September 2021, the same date as these consolidated financial statements.
-The separate annual financial statements are available at the Company's registered office.
+The annual financial statements of the Company are presented separately from the consolidated annual financial statements and were approved by the directors on 2 September 2022, the same date as these consolidated annual financial statements.
+The separate annual financial statements are available on the Company's website www.avi.co.za and at the Company's registered office.